• 0

 Day 1 Garden Rescue Build

 This is the landscapers' first visit to the site.
-Day one involves stripping out anything that's going to be removed or changed.
+Day one involves stripping out anything that will be removed or changed.
 It also involves starting any of the complex build work that needs time to set or settle, such as patios, foundations, structures, or buildings.

 Day 2 Garden Rescue Build